 A short brain/movement break, especially those which get the whole body moving in a rapid, cardiovascular activity increases breathing rate and the oxygen in a child’s bloodstream.
 This may increase concentration and capability to focus on a learning task.

 Brain and body breaks that are effective are typically those which stimulate the entire body.

-Occupational therapy professionals use movement breaks to integrate the body’s sensory systems with intentional movements, or motor plans.
+Movement breaks occupational therapy professionals use integrate the body’s sensory systems with intentional movements, or motor plans.
 Brain-movement activities utilize the important basis of the sensory system: